richtastic/ff/src/3DR/wiki/app.md

 	=> is the clouds a result of poor seeds?
 	=> 3D patch filtering?

+- back to neghborhood keeping to verify seeds

 - go over each alg & see if logic or speed can be improved